cyatteau/arcgis-language-basemap-enhancement/README.md

 ### Description

-Place labels in ArcGIS basemap styles, by defaul, are rendered with global place names.
+Place labels in ArcGIS basemap styles, by default, are rendered with global place names.
 The ArcGIS basemap language enhancement allows for language localization through the language parameter.

 ### Other Requirements